An unprepared or overconfident acquirer can get lucky and succeed at one deal the same way a bad poker player can sometimes win a hand.

 It takes more than good fortune to efficiently and successfully integrate acquired companies time after time.
 That kind of consistency requires repeatable, flexible, step-by-step processes.

-Playbooks developed by PRITCHETT provide clarity on these processes.
+Playbooks developed by PRITCHETT provide clarity on what people should be doing.
 Without clarity, integrations teams tend to shift into neutral and operate with a lower degree of intensity.
 But with it, they move forward with confidence, purpose, and speed.

 Serial acquirers should document and follow proven M&A integration processes so they can achieve excellent results over, and over, and over again.